Signature in the Schools - for Students

 The Audition and Interview Process

-Students interested in auditioning or interviewing for Signature in the Schools are welcome to attend on October 6 beginning at 3:30PM at Signature Theatre (4200 Campbell Ave).
+Students interested in auditioning or interviewing for Signature in the Schools are welcome to attend on October 12 beginning at 4PM at Signature Theatre (4200 Campbell Ave).
 Students will be seen in the order they arrive.
 No advance appointments are available.
+Students are welcome to apply for more than one area, just make sure you’re prepared!

 Potential Actors: Applying actors should come prepared with a memorized 1-2 minute monologue.
 Those who are unable to come with a monologue will be provided with a monologue to read when they arrive.